nspcc-dev/neofs-spec/20-api-v2/session.md

 Verification info for the response signed by all intermediate nodes

+DEPRECATED: was eliminated from the protocol starting from version `v2.22`.

 | Field | Type | Description |
 | ----- | ---- | ----------- |
 | body_signature | Signature | Response Body signature.
 Should be generated once by an answering node. |